How to apply for Financial Aid

 EXTENUATING CIRCUMSTANCES FOR THE 2020-2021 ACADEMIC YEAR

-The Office of Financial Aid recognizes that some students and/or parents may have unusual or extenuating circumstances that may complicate the completion of their financial aid application.
+The Office of Student Financial Services recognizes that some students and/or parents may have unusual or extenuating circumstances that may complicate the completion of their financial aid application.
 In the following cases, the student may need to talk to a Financial Aid Administrator before submitting his/her FAFSA.

 - The student is Dependent using financial aid criteria, but the student believes that he/she should be Independent due to special circumstances.